certtools/intelmq/docs/user/bots.rst

 * `test_mode`: add `Test` category to mark all outgoing IDEA events as informal (meant to simplify setting up and debugging new IDEA producers) (default: `true`)

+Lookyloo
+^^^^^^^^

+Lookyloo is a website screenshotting and analysis tool.
+For more information and installation instructions visit https://www.lookyloo.eu/

+The bot sends a request for `source.url` to the configured Lookyloo instance and saves the retrieved website screenshot link in the field `screenshot_url`.
+Lookyloo only *queues* the website for screenshotting, therefore the screenshot may not be directly ready after the bot requested it.
+The `pylookyloo` library is required for this bot.
+The `http_user_agent` parameter is passed on, but not other HTTP-related parameter like proxies.

+Events without `source.url` are ignored.

+**Information**

+* `name:` intelmq.bots.experts.lookyloo.expert
+* `description:` LookyLoo expert bot for automated website screenshots

+**Configuration Parameters**

+* `instance_url`: LookyLoo instance to connect to

 MaxMind GeoIP
 ^^^^^^^^^^^^^